Felony murder rule in California: Circumstances

 dangerous or not is done on a case-by-case basis and is found by the jury.
 Felonies that are inherently dangerous but not included in the above list are punished under PC 187, second degree murder.

 Escape rule

-In March of 2013, the California Supreme Court held, in People v.
+In March 2013, the California Supreme Court held, in People v.
 Wilkins (2013) 56 Cal.4th 333, as modified (May 1, 2013), a burglary is complete for purposes of the felony murder rule where death resulted from a negligent act committed while actively engaged in a burglary.
 Wilkins committed a burglary.
 On the way from the burglary, unsecured items fell from his pickup truck, causing another driver to swerve and become involved in a fatal collision.
 The Court set aside the conviction, which had been upheld by the Court of Appeals, reaffirming the escape rule in which a defendant is deemed to have completed a burglary when he escapes from the scene, is no longer being chased, and has unchallenged possession of the property.